Cultivate your best self

-What will I do as a Sterling College Sustainable Agriculture major?
+What will I do as a Sustainable Agriculture & Food Systems major?

-- Get hands-on experience working with a variety of livestock in the new Alfond Draft Horse Barn and the newly remodeled McCarthy Barns
+- Get hands-on experience working with a variety of livestock in the Alfond Draft Horse Barn and the McCarthy Barns.

 - Get paid to work at Sterling College as a farm resource specialist, greenhouse/hoop house manager, maple sugaring team member, or kitchen/garden liaison.

-- Study agricultural adaptations to climate change in Chiapas, Mexico through Sterling College’s Global Field Studies program (included as part of your tuition).
+- Study agricultural adaptations to climate change in Chiapas, Mexico, or food sovereignty efforts in Guatemala, through Sterling College’s Global Field Studies program (included as part of your tuition).

 The Sterling College Farm